 V. Questions and Answers on the Conditions for Entering the Kingdom of Heaven

 Question 1: The Lord Jesus died on the cross for us, He forgave all our sins and redeemed us from the hands of Satan.
 That is to say, He did this to save us and grant us access to the kingdom of heaven.
 Even after this redemption, we continue to sin and we have yet to be cleansed.
 Nevertheless, I believe that the Lord’s forgiveness has made us righteous through our faith.
 As long as we sacrifice everything else to work and spend for God, as long as we are willing to endure suffering and pay the price, we’d be raptured into the kingdom of heaven.
 I think this is the Lord’s promise to us.
 However, my brothers and sisters have now questioned this belief.
 They say that although we labor and work for the Lord, we still sin often and then confess our sins, so we have not yet been cleansed.
 They have stated that the Lord is holy, so unholy people cannot meet Him.
-My question is: We who have sacrificed everything else and spend for the Lord, can we really be raised up into the kingdom of h into the kingdom of heaven?
+My question is: We who have sacrificed everything else and spend for the Lord, can we really be raised up into the kingdom of heaven?
 We really don’t know the answer to this question, so we’d like you to talk to us about it.

 Answer: All believers think: The Lord Jesus redeemed us when He died on the cross, so we have already been absolved of all sin.
 The Lord no longer sees us as sinners.
 We have become righteous through our faith, and once saved, we are saved forever.
 As long as we endure until the end, when the Lord returns, we will be directly raptured into the heavenly kingdom.
 Well, is that the truth?
 Did God ever give any evidence in His words to back up this claim?
 If this viewpoint is not in line with the truth, what will the consequences be?
 We who believe in the Lord should use His own words as our basis for all things.
 This is especially true when it comes to the question of how to treat the Lord’s return.
 Under no circumstances can we treat His return based on man’s conceptions and imaginings.
 The consequences of such behavior are too serious to even contemplate.
 It’s the same as when the Pharisees crucified the Lord Jesus on the cross while waiting for the Messiah to come.
 What would the outcome be?
 The Lord Jesus has completed the work of redeeming mankind.
 This much is true, but is God’s work of salvation for mankind finished?
 Does that mean that all of us believers in the Lord Jesus qualify to be raptured into the heavenly kingdom?
 No one knows the answer to this question.
 God once said, “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven” (Mat 7:21), “You shall therefore be holy, for I am holy” (Lev 11:45).
 According to God’s words, we can be sure that those who enter the heavenly kingdom have freed themselves from sin and have been cleansed.
 They are the ones who do God’s will, obey God, love God, and revere Him.
 Because God is holy and those who enter the heavenly kingdom shall live together with Him, if we have not been cleansed how could we be qualified to enter the heavenly kingdom?
 Therefore, some people’s notion that we believers have been absolved from sin and we can enter the heavenly kingdom is a complete misunderstanding of God’s will.
 It originated from our imaginations; it’s our own conception.
 The Lord Jesus absolved us of sin; that is not false.
 However, the Lord Jesus never said that we have been totally cleansed through this absolution and are now eligible to enter the heavenly kingdom.
 No one can deny this fact.
 Then why do all the faithful think everyone who has been absolved from sin can enter the heavenly kingdom?
 What do they use as evidence?
 How do they support this claim?
 Many people say that they base this belief on the words of Paul and the other apostles, as written in the Bible.
 Well then, let me ask you, do the words of Paul and the other apostles represent the words of the Lord Jesus?
 Do they represent the words of the Holy Spirit?
 Man’s words may be in the Bible, but does this mean they are words of God?
 There is one fact we can clearly see from the Bible: The people that are praised by God can hear His voice and obey His work.
 They are the ones who follow His way, are the ones eligible to inherit what God has promised.
 This is a fact that no one can deny.
 We all know that even though the sins of us the faithful have been forgiven, we have still not been cleansed; we still sin and resist God often.
 God clearly told us, “You shall therefore be holy, for I am holy” (Lev 11:45), “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven” (Mat 7:21).
 From God’s words, we can be sure that even though man’s sins have been forgiven, they are not eligible to enter the heavenly kingdom.
 People must be cleansed; they must become doers of God’s will before they can enter the heavenly kingdom.
 This is an irrefutable fact.
 Apparently, understanding God’s will is not nearly as simple as it seems.
 We don’t become cleansed just because our sins have been forgiven.
 We must first obtain some reality of the truth and earn God’s praise.
 Then we will be eligible to enter the heavenly kingdom.
 If we do not love the truth and in fact are weary of it and even hate it, if we only pursue rewards and the crown but do not care for God’s will, much less to say do God’s will, are we not doing evil?
 Does the Lord praise this sort of person?
 If so, we are just like those hypocritical Pharisees: Even though we’ve been forgiven of sin, we are still not able to enter the heavenly kingdom.
 This is an indisputable fact.